InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 </table>

 The service making the call must replace the macros with appropriate values described in the table below.
-For macro `${gdpr_consent_xxxxx}`, the service making the call must also check that the macro name contains a validvendor ID before replacing the macro.
+For macro `${gdpr_consent_xxxxx}`, the service making the call must also check that the macro name contains a valid vendor ID before replacing the macro.
 The creator of the URL should ensure these parameters are added only once, and are passed to services which are expecting them and can handle them properly.

 <table>